AlfonsoG-dev/javaBuild/README.md

 ./build.sh
 ```
->- it will build the project and create the jar file to use for the *.exe* file creation.
+> It will build the project and create the jar file to use for the *.exe* file creation.
->- now you have the jar file to test the project functionality.
+>- Now you have the jar file to test the project functionality.

 # Usage

-- use the executable
+- Use the executable
->- This will print the **cli** commands that you can used.
+- This will print the **cli** commands that you can used.
 ```console
 javabuild --h
 ```
->- use the jar file to execute the program for the same purpose.
+>- Use the jar file to execute the program for the same purpose.
 ```console
 java -jar JavaBuild.jar --h
 ```

 ## Manifesto usage

-- when the app have dependencies in *lib* folder you need to specify in the *Manifesto* file if you want to
+- When the app have dependencies in *lib* folder you need to specify in the *Manifesto* file if you want to
 include the extraction files of the lib dependency or you need to declara in the *Manifesto* the class path
 of the lib dependencies